GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     2. Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be to a FIPS 140 Level 1 or 2 device.
     3. Agencies should ensure that the issuance process includes an MFA prompt at the same or higher Authenticator Assurance Level (AAL) of the issued authenticator over a secured channel like mutually authenticated HTTPS.
     4. The authenticator is registered to an identity account in an agency ICAM system following the FIDO2 specification.
-    5. PIN length is recommended at six digits.
+    5. PIN length is recommended as at least six digits.
 2.	**Maintenance**
-    1. FIDO2 authenticators do not have an expiration date nor do they need to be reissued at set intervals unless they is compromised.
+    1. FIDO2 authenticators do not have an expiration date or need to be reissued at set intervals unless they are compromised.
     2. If the identity account is updated, it is possible that a new FIDO registration must take place.
     3. Platform authenticators may require biometric factors to be updated.
     4. Roaming authenticators that are security keys may require maintenance from normal usage or damage.
 3.	**Invalidation** -
     1. A FIDO2 authenticator can not be revoked, but agencies can remove the association between the authentication and the user's account.
 This can occur if the authenticator is damaged, compromised, or deleted from the user's device.
-This is similar to removing a certificate that is mapped to a PIV credential.
+This is similar to removing a certificate mapped to a PIV credential.
     2. If a roaming authenticator can not be recovered, an agency may consider suspending the user's account.

-### Best Practices with Biometrics
+### Best Practices with Biometrics in Authentication

-A platform authenticator using a biometric can improve the user's experience and be cost effective because it leverages native device features.
+Using a biometric platform authenticator can improve the user's experience and be cost-effective because it leverages native device features.
 In the future, roaming authenticators may also support a biometric capability.
-The most common platform authenticators today include Apple Face ID and Touch ID, but also Windows Hello for Business.
-Android also supports a platform authenticator, but it does not have a branded name.
-NIST Special Publication 800-63b outlines best practices when using a biometric as an authentication factor.
+Today's most common platform authenticators include Apple Face ID, Touch ID, and Windows Hello for Business.
+Android also supports a biometric platform authenticator but does not have a branded name.
+NIST Special Publication 800-63b outlines best practices when using biometrics as an authentication factor.
-1. For multi-factor authentication, always and only use a biometric with a device (something you have) and never with a knowledge factor (something you know).
+1. For multi-factor authentication, always and only use a biometric with a physical device (something you have) and never with a knowledge factor (something you know).
-2. Limit the number of failed attempts to five.
-3. Local biometric comparison is preferred over a central verifier.
-4. Biometric systems should implement liveness detection.
+2. The biometric capture device uses a protected channel and is authenticated with the verifier before capturing a biometric.
-5. Operate with a False Match Rate (FMR) or False Accept Rate (FAR) of at least 1 in 1000 (<0.001%).
+3. Operate with a False Match Rate (FMR) or False Accept Rate (FAR) of at least 1 in 1000 (<0.001%).
+4. Biometric systems should implement Presentation Attack Detection (e.g., liveness detection).
+5. Limit the number of failed attempts to five.
+6. Local biometric comparison is preferred over a central verifier.

 # Summary

 A PIV credential remains the primary authenticator for federal users, but there are modern phishing-resistant options to create a more holistic authenticator strategy.
 These options include FIDO2 and WebAuthn, but more may be identified in the future.
 Many agency personnel are surprised that their agency supports these modern options.
-Agencies can use this playbook to start piloting modern authentication options or deploying the technology into production to reduce or completely remove passwords.
+Agencies can use this playbook to pilot modern authentication options or deploy the technology into production to reduce or altogether remove passwords.

 # Appendix A - References